Feminist sex wars: Prostitution debate

 Another debate of the feminist sex wars centered on prostitution.
-The women in the anti-pornography camp argued against prostitution, claiming it is forced on women who have no alternatives.
+Those who were opposed to pornography likewise argued against prostitution, claiming it is forced on women who have no alternatives.
 Meanwhile, sex-positive feminists argued that this position ignored the agency of women who chose sex work, viewing prostitution as not inherently based on the exploitation of women.
 Carol Leigh notes that "The Prostitutes rights movement of the early 1970s evolved directly from the women's movement", but adds: "The women's movement in the U.S. has always been ambivalent about prostitutes".

 In her article The Sex Wars: Prostitution, Carceral Feminists, and the Consolidation of Police Power', Jessica R. Piley explains dominant feminists and how they tried to end prostitution for good.
 These feminists collaborated with law enforcement.
 In Sex Work and the Law, Anne Gray Fisher reframes the debate in terms of socioeconomic class, coming to the conclusion that although feminists on both sides of the debate had noble intentions to end the dangers of sex work, neither addressed the problems faced by marginalized communities.
 In Fisher's view, enforcement of anti-prostitution laws especially targeted Black, impoverished, and LGBT sex workers, while legalization strategies have primarily served to benefit white, affluent, and educated women.